Skip to main content

 Ngrok Free Tier

 The free ngrok tier provides temporary URLs that change on restart.
-For persistent development domains, consider upgrading to a paid plan.
+For persistent development domains, consider upgrading to a paid plan or set NGROK_DOMAIN.

 Syncing Extensions